greenboxal/doggohub/doc/user/project/new_ci_build_permissions_model.md

 can access only its own sources.
 We plan to remove that limitation in one of the upcoming releases.

-## Before GitLab 8.12
+## Before DoggoHub 8.12

-In versions before GitLab 8.12, all CI builds would use the CI Runner's token to checkout project sources.
+In versions before DoggoHub 8.12, all CI builds would use the CI Runner's token to checkout project sources.

 The project's Runner's token was a token that you could find under the